Privacy Policy

 General Information

-The following notes provide a simple overview of what happens to your personal data when you visit this website or use our service.
+The following information provides a simple overview of what happens to your personal data when you visit this website or use our service.
 Personal data is any data that can be used to identify you personally.
-Detailed information about data protection can be found in our privacy policy listed below this text.
+Detailed information on the subject of data protection can be found in our privacy policy listed below this text.

 Safina AI is a service of